Setting up a project in Laravel with Vue 3 in Mix and Vite.js

 $ npm install vue-loader

-The vue@next is the actual package to install vue 3, and the vue-loader is just the package that allows to process the .vue files and generate an output file that can be understood by the browser.
+vue@next is the current package to install vue 3, and vue-loader is simply the package that allows processing .vue files and generating an output file that the browser can understand.

-vue-loader is the webpack loader that allows you to process Vue components.
+vue-loader is the loader for webpack that allows processing Vue components.

 In addition to the previous packages, we have to install the Vue plugin with Vite: